JustasB/SwarmSight/README.md

-# SwarmSight Antenna and Proboscis Tracking and Activity Assessment Software
+# SwarmSight Insect Antenna and Proboscis Tracking and Activity Assessment Software

 SwarmSight is an open-source video analysis tool with modules for: